 2.3.The Circle approves the Fund’s restricted use in writing to the donor(s).

 Total Gifts: This is the sum of all gifts in the Endowment Fund as documented in the Endowment Gifts record.
 The Total Gifts is specific to each Account and Fund within the Endowment Fund and varies depending upon the applicable Account and Fund.

 Unrestricted Use Fund: This type of Fund (AKA “Unrestricted Fund”), which is the main portion of the Endowment Fund, is for gifts where donors do not require that their gifts are to be used for any specific purpose.
 Accumulated Appreciation distributions from an Unrestricted Fund can be used as FCM’s Circle deems appropriate, subject to the terms of this Policy.

 The committee to manage the Fund shall be known as the Endowment Fund Committee (“the Committee”) which shall be as inclusive as FCM’s best effort might provide.
 The membership of the Committee shall consist of at least five (5) voting members (individually an “Endowment Committee Member”, collectively the “Endowment Committee”) at least two of whom are current members of the Circle; and members of the Executive Committee are eligible to be voting members.
 Any member of the Executive Committee may join a meeting of the Endowment Committee as a non-voting participant.
 Terms of the office for the original Committee shall be as follows:

 member immediately.
-Regarding non-Circle committee members, the Executive Committee
+Rearding non-Circle committee members, the Executive Committee

 of the Circle will nominate one (1) candidate for Committee member to be voted upon by

-additional Endowment Committee member candidates.
-The candidates shall be voted upon
+nominate additional Endowment Committee member candidates.
+The candidates shall

 additional Circle or non-Circle Committee members.
 Their initial and ongoing selection